• Skip to primary navigation

 Make it work for its food

 You can use a cat dispensing toy or any object you can think of that could serve this purpose.
 You can also hide its food in different places in the house.
-The idea is making your cat work for its food.
+The idea is to make your cat work for its food.
 This way you will increase the cat’s activity level which is good if your cat is not easily motivated to play.

 Get another cat

 This is a more extreme solution but sometimes the cat just feels lonely and needs a playmate to feel encouraged to play.
-If you can afford this option I highly recommend in getting another cat.
+If you can afford this option I highly recommend getting another cat.
 Make sure to get advice from an animal behaviorist before doing this, providing all the information about your cat so you will find the best playing partner for your kitty.
 If you can’t afford an animal behaviorist, there are good forums where you can ask for free.
 By choosing the right playmate you can avoid conflict between cats in the future.

 Get a nice cat condo